metermd/keyslime/README.md

 Contributions are welcome via GitHub

 ## Footnotes

-Keyslime is released to the public under the terms of an MIT-style license.
+  1. Keyslime is released to the public under the terms of the MIT license.
      See the LICENSE file for details.

-*dana* stands for *Distributed, Authenticated, Node Automation*
+  2. *dana* stands for *Distributed, Authenticated, Node Automation*

-*louis* is the dude from Ghostbusters
+  3. *louis* is the dude from Ghostbusters